Encrypting email in Office 365 with PGP

 I had an interesting discussion recently with a customer about email encryption in Office 365.
 The...

-In many organizations, there is no clear answer for this question.
-And because it’s not a simple answer, I’ve had to break this up over two parts.
+In many organizations, there is no clear answer for the question "Who really owns Microsoft 365?"
+And because there's no simple answer, I’ve had to break this blog into two parts.

-It is assumed that IT departments own Microsoft 365 (M365), as it is a technology platform, and that makes sense.
-However, in larger organizations where IT departments are made up of multiple business units or teams – who owns it amongst them?
+It is assumed that IT departments own Microsoft 365 (M365), as M365 is a technology platform, and that makes sense.
+However, in larger organizations, in which IT departments are made up of multiple business units or teams, who owns M365 amongst them?